Why Female-Founded Businesses Often Start After 43

 Wrap Up

-If you are building a business, switching careers, or taking your first real swing—go.
-It is not too late.
-You might be right on time.
+Whether you are starting a business, switching careers, or stepping into your next chapter, you are not too late.
+You may be exactly on time.

 Need help growing your team or planning your next hire?